NotReached/DiscordGPT3/README.md

 ## Discord
 Create a discord bot [here](https://discord.com/developers/applications).

-You need to enable MESSAGE CONTENT INTENT in the "bot" section of the discord app and create a token.
+You need to enable MESSAGE CONTENT INTENT in the "bot" section of the discord app and create a token to put in the discord client of main.py

 ## Linux